clemcer/loggifly/README.md

     # Attach a log file to the notification
     keywords_with_attachment:
       - warn
     # Caution advised!
-These keywords will trigger a restart of the container
+These keywords will trigger a restart/stop of the container
-    restart_keywords:
+    action_keywords:
-      - traceback
+      - stop: traceback
+      - restart: {regex: critical.*failed}

 # Optional.
-These keywords are being monitored for all configured containers
+These keywords are being monitored for all configured containers.
+There is an action_cooldown (see config deep dive)
 global_keywords:
   keywords:
     - failed